NadiiaLukianenko/tictactoegame/README.md

 later use.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
-- X-Player starts game with the `make_move` endpoint by setting (i, j) - coordinates of marked space in grid.
+- X-Player starts game with the `make_move` endpoint by setting (row, col) - coordinates of marked space in grid.
 - O-Player continues game with the `make_move` endpoint and selects free space in grid.
 - After each move the proper vertical, horizontal and diagonal lines are